-Update of 2 October 2020: our initial findings are now available.
+Update of 1 June 2021: our main findings are now available.

 Gary Born, Anneliese Day QC, Hafez Virjee